 The accompanying financial statements have been prepared on the accrual basis of accounting.
 Using this accounting method, revenues are recognized when earned and expenses are recognized in the period in which the liability is incurred.
-According to Accounting Principles Board (APB) Statement No. 4, paragraph 151, for long-terms service contracts the School recognizes revenue when the services have been performed and are billable in compliance with the proportional performance method.

 To ensure observance of certain constraints and restrictions placed on the use of resources, the accounts of the School are maintained in accordance with the principles of net asset accounting.
 This is the procedure by which resources for various purposes are classified for accounting and reporting purposes into net asset classes that are in accordance with specified activities or objectives.
 Accordingly, all the financial transactions have been recorded and reported by net asset class as follows: